Mosquera, Cundinamarca: History

 Mosquera is close to Lake Herrera, a remnant lake of the large Pleistocene Lake Humboldt that existed on the Bogotá savanna until approximately 30,000 years BP.
 The archaeological findings around Lake Herrera date to the preceramic period, predating the Herrera Period, named after the lake.

 The Muisca established their civilisation typically as of 800 AD.
 They were an advanced culture and performed agriculture on the high plains of the savanna.
 In the Muisca times maize, potatoes, arracacha, quinoa, sweet potatoes, yuca, peppers, tomatoes, beans and pumpkins were cultivated in Mosquera.
 The Muisca were predominantly farmers and traders and their economy was based on the extraction of salt from the northern parts of the Bogotá savanna.
 Fruits and other agricultural products growing in different climates were traded on the frequent markets of the Muisca.
 In Mosquera pineapples, avocadoes, guanabanas, ice-cream beans, pitahayas and guayabas were the fruits traded with warmer climates.
 Tobacco also came from more tropical regions while cotton was traded with the colder climate Lache.

 Funza, of which Mosquera formed the southern part until 1861, was founded by conquistador Gonzalo Jiménez de Quesada who arrived in the region on April 20, 1537.

 Presently, Mosquera is a satellite town of the capital Bogotá and has grown significantly in recent years.

 In 2022, an unusual type of white foam covered the town.
 Residents reported that it produced an awful smell and that it had covered large parts of the municipality.
 While many locals were forced to get inhalers no effects on public health were recorded.

+Climate

+Mosquera has a subtropical highland climate (Köppen Cfb) with cool temperatures throughout the year.